-There are also three committees of the Board to assist it in supervising the management of the OFA.
-The Audit and Risk Management Committee reviews and recommends approval by the Board of an annual internal audit plan and receives reports from the OFA's internal auditors and the Auditor General of Ontario regarding internal controls and financial reporting.
+There are also two committees of the Board to assist it in supervising the management of the OFA.
+The Audit and Risk Management Committee reviews and recommends approval by the Board of an annual internal audit plan and liaises with the OFA's internal auditors and the Auditor General of Ontario regarding financial reporting and internal controls.
 It also reviews financial policies and financial statements and recommends them to the Board.
 Another function of the Audit and Risk Management Committee is the review of the OFA's major risks and mitigation strategies.
+The Human Resources

-The Human Resources and Governance Committee assists the Board in ensuring appropriate measures are in place relating to compensation for staff in critical areas and corporate governance.
-The recently-established ONFA Investment Committee will supervise the OFA's activities related to the investment of Ontario Power Generation's Used Fuel Segregated Fund and the Decommissioning Segregated Fund established under ONFA.
+Committee was created in 2006-07.
+In February 2013, the mandate of the Human Resources Committee was expanded and the Committee was renamed the Human Resources and Corporate Governance Committee.
+It assists the Board in ensuring appropriate measures are in place relating to compensation for staff in critical areas and corporate governance.

-The CEO works under the direction of the Chair and the Board and reports the OFA's performance to the Board.
+The CEO works under the direction of the Chair and the Board to implement policies and operational decisions, and reports the agency's performance to the Board.
 The CEO is responsible for managing the day-to-day operations and ongoing activities of the OFA, including the supervision of staff, in accordance with government policies.